MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-update-report-layouts.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Report Layouts**, and then choose the related link.

-2. In the **Report Layouts** window, if you want to update a specific report, select the layout from the list, and then choose the **Update Layout** action.
+2. On the **Report Layouts** page, if you want to update a specific report, select the layout from the list, and then choose the **Update Layout** action.
 Or, if you want to update all custom report layouts for the company, choose the **Update All Layouts** action.

 If no errors occur, then the updates is applied to the report layouts.
 If errors occur, then a message that contains the errors appears.
 You will then have to manually edit the custom report layout to fix the error.
 For more information, see [Fixing Errors](ui-update-report-layouts.md#FixErrors).